Trump plans to open Atlantic sanctuary to commercial fishing: sources

 It is also expected to cancel the planned phase out of red crab and lobster fisheries that had been ordered in the 2016 designation, according to the sources.

-Trump could sign the proclamation during a meeting with commercial fishermen in Maine on Friday, the sources said.
-The White House did not immediately respond to a request for comment.

-The commercial seafood industry and the country’s eight regional fishery management councils have pressed the Trump administration to restore commercial fishing in federal waters closed off under monument protections.
+The commercial seafood industry and the country’s eight regional fishery management councils have pressed the Trump administration to restore commercial fishing in federal waters closed off under monument protections, citing the regulatory burden that they say forces fishermen to travel further with increased operational expenses and safety risks.

 Environmental groups, however, warn that allowing commercial fishing in these areas undermines the protections established by the monument designations, putting marine wildlife, including whales, sharks and sea turtles and fragile corals in danger of harm and entanglement in fishing nets.